-A bonus plan is being put in place for 2022 designed to reward based on performance criteria consistent with shareholders' interest.
+A bonus plan was put in place for 2022 designed to reward based on performance criteria consistent with shareholders' interest.
+The performance criteria was not met and no bonuses were paid in 2022.

 Unapproved share option scheme

 Unapproved options over the Company's shares may be granted on a discretionary basis to employees of the group at a price agreed and to be agreed between the Company and the relevant option holder.
 Under the terms of the options granted, such options vest on a number of dates from grant to various anniversaries of the award dates; are exercisable at the market price at the time the option was issued and are exercisable for ten years after the vesting date.